healthlocker/healthlocker/README.md

 ![style-guide](https://cloud.githubusercontent.com/assets/25007700/24720714/f1c77f70-1a35-11e7-808c-b1f1596ea0ae.png)

 * Tips can be added in, and can be viewed either in full or filtered by tag
-* Story content can be input by users, and are displayed in cards with a story preview
+* Story content can be input by admin users, and are displayed in cards with a story preview
 * Stories can be expanded to view the full individual story
 * Support page is available in full